Joanne0330/CV/README.md

 [Dreambook](https://github.com/katieljones/acebook-dreambook-2020)**(Rails, Ruby, Postgres, Heroku)**

-  **Description:**A mock facebook where user can create an account with email and password, sign-in and sign-out, and write, update, delete messages on the feed.
+  **Description:** A mock facebook where user can create an account with email and password, sign-in and sign-out, and write, update, delete messages on the feed.
 Other users can also comment on the messages, and click ‘like’.
 Each user also has his or her own wall.

 ## Past Professions

 ### Freelance classical musician (violin) performing with:

-**BBC Symphony Orchestra (2016 - recent)**
+- **BBC Symphony Orchestra (2016 - recent)**

-**Royal Philharmonic Orchestra (2014 - recent)**
+- **Royal Philharmonic Orchestra (2014 - recent)**

-**London Philharmonic Orchestra (2007 - recent)**
+- **London Philharmonic Orchestra (2007 - recent)**

-**Philharmonic Orchestra (2012 - recent)**
+- **Philharmonic Orchestra (2012 - recent)**

- - strong determination to achieve high-level skills.
+   - Demostrating strong determination and decipline for a long period of time to achieve high-level skills.
- - attention to details to give world-class performances.
+   - Able to pay attention to details to give world-class performances as a team member.
- - ability to work in large teams on regular basis.
+   - Showing ability to work and travel in large teams on professional and social level.

 ### Faculty of Violin, teaching in the following schools:

-**St. Marylebone School, London (2012 - recent)**
+- **St. Marylebone School, London (2012 - recent)**

-**Townley Grammar School, Bexley Kent (2013 - recent)**
+- **Townley Grammar School, Bexley Kent (2013 - recent)**

- - ability to observe and analyse a problem in a student's playing.
+   - Strong and quick analytical ability and accute observation over students' playing during lessons.
- - able to quickly form a structured plan and solution to solve the problem.
+   - Ability to quickly form a structured plan and solution for students to focus on for improvement.
- - verbalise and demonstrate the plan in a friendly and supportive manner.
+   - Ability to verbalise and demonstrate the plan in a friendly and supportive manner.
- - planning longterm goals for students to follow, preparing important exams.
+   - Showing patience and ability to plan longterm goals for students, especially for important concerts or exams.

 ### Founder and Violinist of the Mancini String Quartet
- - ability to communicate with clients for weddings and other events.
+   - Demonstrating experieces in good communications with clients for weddings and other events.
- - arrange music for ensembles.
+   - Ability to arrange music for particular ensembles in creatvie and formatic ways to satisfy clients' requests.
- - organise travel and booking arrangements for musicians.
+   - Experiences in organising travel and other arrangements for musicians in the ensemble.
- - ensuring smooth running of the service on the day.
+   - Expereices in ensuring smooth running of the service on the day.

 ## Education